 Bilateral Economic Relations

 Tanzania has a diverse, relatively stable economy with many opportunities for investment.
-However, in recent years Tanzania’s business climate has deteriorated, particular for foreign investors.
-The government’s approach to economic policy and the business community has harmed long-term prospects for investment and economic growth.
-A constantly shifting regulatory environment and growing government intervention in the economy creates further uncertainty for investors.
+In recent years, the government of Tanzania’s (GoT) approach to economic policy and the business community harmed long-term prospects for investment and economic growth.
+Historical policies and practices during the Magufuli administration created a deteriorating environment for business and investment, which deterred foreign investors and harmed all companies operating in Tanzania.
+However, President Hassan has made improving Tanzania’s economic environment one of her top priorities since taking office in March 2021 and has publicly highlighted restoring domestic and international confidence in Tanzania’s business climate.
 Agricultural commodities, minerals, and textiles dominate Tanzania’s exports to the United States while imports from the United States include aircraft, machinery, cereals, plastics, and milling products.
-Tanzania is eligible for preferential trade benefits under the African Growth and Opportunity Act.
+Tanzania receives preferential trade benefits under the African Growth and Opportunity Act.

 Tanzania’s Membership in International Organizations